We hold talks, seminars and workshops on the second Friday of each month at the Manchester Institute for Psychotherapy

 This clinically orientated workshop facilitated by Paul Melia (Practising Analyst with the School of the Freudian Letter) is organised around clips from Alfred Hitchcock’s 1941 thriller, Suspicion.

-Following a ‘passage to the act’ – to a kiss and not a slap or niederkommt – Lina McLaidlaw marries Johnny Aysgarth.
+Following a ‘passage to the act’ – not an ‘acting out’ – Lina McLaidlaw marries Johnny Aysgarth.
 She compares him to the celebrated Rialto Footbridge in Venice.
 After their honeymoon Lina reluctantly realises her husband does not observe the moral law.
-Questions begin to arise, not least, Why has he married me, what am I to him?
+Questions then begin to arise for her, not least, Why has he married me, what am I to him?
 The image of a broken footbridge recurs repetitively as Lina’s questions give way to doubts and then to suspicions.
 Hitchcock associates Lina’s mounting anxiety with a 1931 painting by Picasso, Pitcher and Bowl of Fruit.
 The film climaxes as Johnny submits to the law, providing Lina – a keen horse rider – with the chance to ‘get the bit between his teeth.’
-What are we, as therapists, to make of all this?
+What are we to make of all this?

 A Psychotherapist Reads the Newspaper: we live in turbulent times